jwreagor/config-set/README.md

 At a glance, ConfigSet is just a data structure for storing nested values.
 I'm hoping that ConfigSet will continue to stay tiny at its core while becoming a general framework for handling configurations using various patterns; persisted, exportable, etc.

 This library came about while building various gems and realizing I needed a level of abstraction to share between them.
-I really like the functionality of [ahoward/configuration](https://github.com/ahoward/configuration) and I was largely inspired by it, however I noticed it was six times the size of what I had been conceptualizing in my head for awhile now.
+I really like the functionality of [ahoward/configuration](https://github.com/ahoward/configuration) and I was largely inspired by it, however, I noticed it was way larger than what I could write myself.
 I also hope to utilize the base in other forms such as being backed by Redis.

 Usage